hasanirtiza/Pedestron/README.md

-# **NOTE**
+# **Updates**
 We are currently updating this repository.
 We are preparing training and testing launchers, will be pushed soon.
-Moreover, we will very soon upload some pre-trained models for different benchmarks.
+We have added a pre-trained model for CityPersons.

 # Pedestron